nanos-world/docs/getting_started/ServerManual.rst

     Events.on("UpdateScreen", UpdateScreen);

-Also, it is possible to fetch Player's information by acessing a global variable called `LoadingScreen`:
+Also, it is possible to fetch Player's information by accessing a global variable called `LoadingScreen`:

 .. tabs::
  .. code-tab:: javascript JavaScript

-    LoadingScreen = {
+    var LoadingScreen = {
       player_local_name,
       player_nanos_id,
       player_nanos_username